WillBishop/WillBlog/content/post/making-my-gate-smart-for-under-10-dollars.md

 This gave me an idea, what if I could somehow control it from my phone using either an app or Siri?

-I found various existing options for this online, all ranging from **$100-$200**, this was simply too expensive for me to justify, so I kept looking for different solutions.
+I found various existing options for this online, all ranging from **$100-$200**, this was simply too expensive for me to justify, so I decided I would just make one myself... how hard could it be!?

 # How

-The first thing I did was remove the cover from the gate control board to look at what inputs and outputs were available to me, and it looked like like:
+The first thing I did was remove the cover from the gate control board to look at what inputs and outputs were available to me, and it looked like this:

 ![Image.png](https://res.craft.do/user/full/76a116bb-43be-1833-9fc0-33e34d1a381e/doc/8FC10ED4-9A21-4A67-9BD9-B533CBF02468/61644349-28AD-4E1B-89CD-3907E847FDE2_2/myvxBV0K6KuacYri23H1qkzcFxJdoUjBrx2TKsi7IK8z/Image.png)

 I was particularly interested in that **TRG** pin.
 So I took a small piece of wire and shorted the TRG and COM pins, and the gate began to swing open!
-Then, one the gate was closed, I shorted the pins once more and the gate began to swing shut.
+Then, once the gate was closed, I shorted the pins once more and the gate began to swing shut.

 Perfect!
 So if I could somehow remotely trigger the **TRG** (trigger) pin, I could control this gate.
 The other pin I was interested in was the **LED** pin, this would let me read the current state of the gate.
 This would be particularly useful for the times when I did still use the remote, as the phyiscal and digital state of the gate would never be out of sync.